isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 Number of Fisher Scoring iterations: 5
 ```

-The standard errors of every variable has reduced, but not unexpectedly large differences were seen (this is a good sign).
+The standard errors of every variable were reduced, but no unexpectedly large differences were seen (this is a good sign).
-The relationship between bp.1s and DM is still insignificant. </br> </br>
+The relationship between bp.1s and DM remained insignificant. </br> </br>
 In the third model, bp.1s was replaced with bp.1d.

 ```